Chart Feats

 Most Weeks at #3 (for a song that peaked at #3): 13 weeks.
 "Barely Breathing" by Duncan Sheik in 1997.

-Most Weeks at any peak position outside the top 5: 8 weeks.
-"Breathe (2am)" by Anna Nalick spent 8 weeks at number 6 in 2005,
+Most Weeks at any peak position outside the top 5: 10 weeks.

 Most Consecutive Weeks in the top 10 with different songs: 107 weeks (counting the holiday breaks), Nickelback.

-Most charted songs on the Hot AC chart: 23 by Rob Thomas (with Matchbox 20, solo, and duets).
+Most charted songs on the Hot AC chart: 49 by Taylor Swift (Includes featured appearances).